liijunwei/practice/oop/99-Bottles-of-OOP/08-Developing-a-Programming-Aesthetic/8.5.Inverting-Dependencies/note.md

     1. a concretion, that is, the name of the BottleVerse class, and
     2. an abstraction, namely, the idea that there’s an object that can provide a verse.

++ Knowing the abstraction is required.
++ Knowing about the concretion, on the other hand, is completely avoidable.